U.S. Presidential Scholars

 Student Eligibility

-All seniors who will graduate between January and June of 2021 and who scored exceptionally well on either the SAT or the ACT college admission tests during the two-year window that begins in September 2018 and runs through October 2020, are automatically considered for participation.
+All seniors who will graduate between January and August of 2024 and who scored exceptionally well on either the SAT or the ACT college admission tests during the two-year window that begins in September 2021 and runs through October 2023, are automatically considered for participation.
 The U.S. Department of Education looks at test records in each state and the top 20 male examinees and top 20 female examinees are used to identify the automatic candidates in each state.

 Career and Technical Nomination

-Superintendent Ybarra also can nominate up to five students based on their accomplishments in career and technical education fields.
+Superintendent Critchfield also can nominate up to five students based on their accomplishments in career and technical education fields.
 Those students should submit the same materials listed above but should note in the self-assessment they are seeking the CTE nomination.
 The self-assessment may wish to address some of the criteria listed in the Criteria for Candidate Identification and Nomination document of the U.S. Presidential Scholars program.

 Additional Resources